PwtanSG/csvtojira/README.md

 description: The description of the Quality Issue. \
 qn_no: Quality Issue notification number (using Jira Customed field)

-# JiraManager
+## JiraManager
 The JiraManager class is responsible for managing a list of employees.
 It offers functionalities to:

-Add a new Quality Issue to JIRA project. \
+#### - Add a new Quality Issue to JIRA project.
-List all existing Quality Issues in JIRA project. \
+#### - List all existing Quality Issues in JIRA project.
-Update an Quality Issue details by Issue key. \
+#### - Update an Quality Issue details by Issue key.
+QN_no is unique to the Quality Issue reported hence it cannot be updated.
+Only Title and description field can be update based on the content in csv file.
-Find a Quality Issue by Quality Issue notification no.(QN_No.).
+#### - Find a Quality Issue by Quality Issue notification no.(QN_No.).

 ## Setup
 ### environment variable